- Entertainment and Media»

-My brothers and I could hardly wait.
-We had not seen it before but my mom and the teenagers in our neighborhood had really hyped it up.
+The first time that we saw it my mom and the teenagers in our neighborhood had really hyped it up.

 We were not disappointed.
 We were glued to the television even though the land of oz was not in color on our black and white television.